arrow_back

 Task 4.
 Creating environments

-Note: You'll see a message saying 'Start Flow' is not included in the environment.
+Note: You'll see a message saying Version must be provided for start flow resource.
 Why do you think this is?

 Up to this point, you haven't yet created a published version of the Default Start Flow, or any other flow for that matter.
 Notice under Version next to the Default Start Flow that the only item in the dropdown list is 'Not published'.

-Dialogflow needs at least one Start Flow to be published in an environment.
-Once you publish a version of your agent (which includes a Start Flow), Dialogflow will no longer throw this error.
+Conversational Agents needs at least one Start Flow to be published in an environment.
+Once you publish a version of your agent (which includes a Start Flow), Conversational Agents will no longer throw this error.

 1. Click x to dismiss the environment creation error message.